echoaj/UsefulCommands/UnTechnical/advice.md

 ---

 ## The "And" Test (Separate your concerns)
-Use the "and" test to determine if you need to seperate your code. \
+Use the "and" test to determine if you need to separate your code. \
 **Example:**

 The Conference class is responsible for scheduling AND displaying conference timetables.
 (Fails the AND test).